euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

 The paper gives an overview of an ongoing investigation of the usefulness of word vector representations and dimensionality reduction in the text and topic comparison context.
 The major flaw of this paper is that the introduced text visualization and text comparison approach are not validated empirically.

-As many researchers publish their source code under open source licenses and as the Python community embraces these publication, it was possible to integrate the findings from the literature review of my Master's thesis into a useable tool.
+As many researchers publish their source code under open source licenses and as the Python community embraces and supports these publications, it was possible to integrate the findings from the literature review of my Master's thesis into a useable tool.

 Both the frontend and the backend of the implementation were made available on GitHub under GNU General Public License 3 [Heu15].
 The repository includes the necessary Python code to collect the word2vec representations using Gensim, to project them down to 2D using t-SNE and to output them as JSON.
 The repository also includes the frontend code to explore the JSON file as a geographical map.